janlink/oracle-table-migration/README.md

 *   **Multiple Migration Modes:**
     *   `full`: Copy entire tables effortlessly.
     *   `custom`: Migrate specific data using your own SQL queries. 🎯
+*   **Index Migration:** Optionally migrate table indexes along with the data.
+Migration can be controlled globally or on a per-table basis. 🔑
 *   **Smart Schema Handling:** Automatically validates table schemas between source and target.
 If the target table doesn't exist or schemas don't match, it can create the table for you! 🏗️
 *   **Efficient Data Transfer:** Fetches and inserts data in configurable chunks to handle large tables gracefully. 📊
 *   **Progress Tracking:** Stay informed with visual progress bars during migration. ⏳